meijun/calabash/README.md

 <img src="img/calabash.jpg" width=300>

 There are N calabash brothers numbered with 1, 2, ..., N. Each of them has a skill, which they may choose to use or not.
 So each of them has two states: positive if he uses the skill and negative if not.
-For example, if K uses his skill, his state is +K, otherwise -K. When the N brothers come together, they can create a new calabash brother, called Diamond brother, numbered with 0.
-Diamond is a fusion of N brothers and he is incredibly powerful, though he has no skill and only one state 0.
-Your work is to determine the states of N brothers.
-Once N states decided, the brothers including Diamond form various tree structures and Diamond is always the root.
-So they are connected by hidden directed edges, which has different weights.
-The edge weights depend on the two associated brothers and their states.
-Whenever they form a new tree, the power of Diamond has an addition, which is the product of edge weights in the tree.
-The total power of Diamond is the summation of all the additions of all the different trees.
-We wonder how to choose the states of N brothers such that the total power of Diamond is as large as possible.
+For example, if K uses his skill, his state is +K, otherwise -K. When the N brothers come together, they can transform into a new calabash brother called the Diamond brother, numbered with 0.
+Diamond is a fusion of the N brothers and is incredibly powerful, though he has no skill and only one state 0.
+Once transformed into Diamond, the N brothers can no longer change their states.
+The power of Diamond depends on the states of the N brothers in the following complicated way.
+After the transformation, all the brothers including Diamond are connected by energy links that can form various tree structures in which Diamond is always the root.
+Edges in the trees are directed from parent nodes to child nodes.
+The power or weight of a possible directed edge depends on the two brothers connected by the edge and the states of the two brothers.
+The power of a tree structure is the product of the edge weights in the tree.
+Finally, the power of Diamond is the summation of the power of all possible tree structures.
+We would like to determine the states of the N brothers such that the power of Diamond is as large as possible.

 ## Input